crocodilestick/Calibre-Web-Automated/README.md

 - **One Step Full Library Conversion** 🔂 - Any format -> `.epub`

   - Calibre-Web Automated has always been designed with `.epub` libraries in mind due to many factors, chief among which being the fact they are **Compatible with the Widest Range of Devices**, **Ubiquitous** as well as being **Easy to Manage and Work with**
-  - Previously this meant that anyone with `non-epub` ebooks in their existing Calibre Libraries was unable to take advantage of all of `Calibre-Web Automator`'s features reliably
+  - Previously this meant that anyone with `non-epub` ebooks in their existing Calibre Libraries was unable to take advantage of all of `Calibre-Web Automated`'s features reliably
   - So new to Version 1.2.0 is the ability for those users to quickly and easily convert their existing eBook Libraries, no matter the size, to `.epub Version 3` format using a one-step CLI Command from within the CWA Container
   - This utility gives the user the option to either keep a copy of the original of all converted files in `/config/original-library` or to trust the process and have CWA simply convert and replace those files (not recommended)
   - Full usage details can be found [here](#the-convert-library-tool)